 Of course!
 During the Inca Quarry trail to Machu Picchu your main luggage can be stored at our office or at your hotel, both are free.

-Please be ready with the following information (FROM EACH PARTICIPANT in your group).
+Please be ready with the following information (FOR EACH PARTICIPANT in your group).
 We cannot purchase an Quarry Trail Trek to Machu Picchu permit without the following information:

 SECOND, we require a deposit of US$211.00 per person in order to purchase a permit for the Inca Quarry Trail to Machu Picchu.
 You can make you deposit by clicking on PAYPAL.